abdurahman-harouat/archlinux-notes/Switch from i3 to bspwm/README.md

 5. Restart bspwm

 Restart bspwm for the changes to take effect.
 You can either log out and log back in or restart Xorg.

+**Now, the Alt key should function as the Super key in bspwm.
+You can use it for keybindings and commands that are typically triggered by the Super key.**